 Like every major city in Europe, London has its free Sandeman walking tour.

-Leaving from Covent Garden, the three-hour tour includes famous landmarks such as Buckingham Palace, Westminster Abbey, the Houses of Parliament, and Trafalgar Square.
+Leaving from Covent Garden, the three-hour tour includes famous landmarks in the UK such as Buckingham Palace, Westminster Abbey, the Houses of Parliament, and Trafalgar Square.

 This is one of the best walking tours in London for visitors that have never been to the capital and want to familiarize themselves with the major sights quickly.